damien-meere/full_stack_milestone/README.md

 ## Current-Features
 This project is built on Django 3.1.2, which facilitates the back-end Admin infrastructure.
-This foundation, and its support of the Jinja templating framework allows for the separation or components, ann therefore the requisite scalability, as well as maintaining continuity across the site.
+This foundation, and its support of the Jinja templating framework allows for the separation or components, and therefore the requisite scalability, as well as maintaining continuity across the site.
 Again, Bootstrap was utilised to facilitate page structure and display elements across the various templates.
 This continuity is hugely important to the overall user experience.
 The utilisation of Bootstrap ensures that the project is full responsive across all browsers and device sizes.
 The project also utilises the Stripe online payment processing platform to facilitate card payments, and where required, the appropriate handling to payment errors.